GoogleCloudPlatform/podcast/site/content/post/episode-39-php-with-terry-ryan-and-brent-shaffer/index.md

 BRENT: Yeah, and all this stuff is at a early stage.
 So there's a couple of guys that have given us suggestions, and their input goes a long way because we are still making a lot of decisions on how we're going to move forward with these runtimes and all this stuff.

 FRANCESC: Nice.
 So one last question.
-What is the best place for PHP developers to start using Google Cloud Platform?
+What is the best place for PHP developers to start using Google Cloud?

 TERRY: Cloud.google.com/php.

 FRANCESC: Easy.
-So thank you very much to you two for taking the time today to talk to us about PHP and everything you can do with Google Cloud Platform.
+So thank you very much to you two for taking the time today to talk to us about PHP and everything you can do with Google Cloud.

 BRENT: Yeah, thanks for having us.